Galt Field

-Galt Field is a small, privately-owned, public-use airport located in McHenry County, Illinois, United States.
+Galt Field is a small, privately owned, public-use airport located in McHenry County, Illinois, United States.
 It is located about 1 mile (1.6 km) north of the village of Wonder Lake, Illinois.

 Facilities and aircraft

 The airport has two runways: Runway 9/27, which is 2802 x 36 ft (854 x 11 m) and made of asphalt, and Runway 18/36, which is 2141 x 125 ft (653 x 38 m) and made of turf.
 The airport primarily serves general aviation, and for the 12-month period ending May 31, 2019, the airport averaged 110 operations per day, or about 40,150 per year.
 There were 32 aircraft based on the airport during that period, which included 30 single-engine and 2 multi-engine airplanes.

+The airport has a fixed-base operator that sells fuel and offers basic amenities and services.

 The airport is also home to EAA Chapter 932, and it offers a variety of services to its tenants.
 The airport features an aircraft maintenance shop, hosts ground-school classes for prospective pilots, and offers a fishing pond and fire pit for hangar tenant use.